skip to content

 How many interviews will I have for the Foundation Year?

 You will have two interviews which will last no more than 30 minutes each.
+One will be 'Interview A' and the other will be 'Interview B'.

 What will happen at my interviews?
 Who will be interviewing me?

-The other interview will focus on one of the other streams on the Foundation Year (material sources, languages or data).
+Interview B will focus on one of the other streams on the Foundation Year (material sources, languages or data).
 If you are shortlisted, you will make a choice of which you want to focus on which could be informed by your previous study or your subject of interest.
 Full details of how to do this will be sent by email.
 In this interview, you will not receive anything in advance, but will be shown material in the interview and asked to discuss it with the interviewers.

 Interviews will generally include two interviewers who are experienced in interviewing candidates for admission to Cambridge.
 In some cases, there may also be another person who is there to observe but will not speak other than to introduce themselves and will not be a formal part of any decision making.